Ender108/SeptimusHardcoreAddon/README.md

 # Septimus - Hardcore Addon
-This is an optional addon for GuitarNinja's Dragonborn modlist that will greatly increase the difficulty.
+This is an optional addon for GuitarNinja's Septimus modlist that will greatly increase the difficulty.

 ## Mod Installation
 Create a new separator and name it **[NoDelete] Septimus - Hardcore Addon**.
 Place it under the **THE DANGER ZONE** separator.
 Install all the mods below in top to bottom order.